Edited by NextGenAuto Team - using real data from KBB, Edmunds, and NerdWallet. All opinions are based on actual market research.

 Why Depreciation Matters More Than Sticker Price

-Use our Car Depreciation Calculator to estimate how much value different vehicles lose over time based on age and mileage.
+use our Car Depreciation Calculator to see exactly how much different vehicles lose over time. it's honestly eye-opening.

 Early Depreciation vs Long-Term Ownership